Educational Psychology Support

 All of our educational psychologists use their knowledge of child development, psychological theory and research, and breadth of experience to enhance the learning and emotional wellbeing of children and young people.

 We provide a child-centred service that is evidence-based and quality-assured.
-As one of the largest teams of educational psychologists in England we develop and invest in specialist areas of knowledge and practice.
+As one of the largest teams of educational psychologists in England we represent a diversity of backgrounds and skills, and continue to develop and invest in specialist areas of knowledge and practice.
 We are a dynamic and supportive educational psychology team focused on helping education professionals to find creative solutions in the most difficult situations.

 Experienced Educational Psychologists